-This guide explains those problems a little more, tells you what parts you need if you want to attempt the repair yourself, point you to some detailed videos on how to do the repairs, and explains the costs v Tesla for a replacement door handle.
+This guide explains those problems in a little more detail, tells you what parts you need if you want to attempt the repair yourself, point you to some detailed videos on how to do the repairs, and explains the costs v Tesla for a replacement door handle.

 Tesla have since revised he part and the revised part number is 1042845-00-B. This part used to be super cheap from Tesla, less than $2/£2/€2 but they've now increased the price to about $10/£10/€10.
 3rd party companies also suply the parts at an inflated price which we don't believe is worthwhile.
 One on-line seller is quoting $80 for the part as their version is made out of stainless steel, we just don't believe this is warranted.

 As an aside, because the door handle is sprung, you can leave your fingers in the door handle when it starts to close.
 Your fingers will get lightly pinched but no real harm should occur as it is a spring and not motorised mechanism thats pulling the handle shut.
 People tend to panic when the handle starts to close and pull their fingers out quickly which can pinch the tips and the shock is more than the actual pain.